MNCEDISIMNCWABE/Travel-Planner-with-AI-Agents/README.md

 # AI-Powered Travel Planner using CrewAI Agents

+## What are AI Agents
+AI agents are autonomous systems that perform specific tasks by interacting with tools, data, or users.
+They leverage AI models to analyze input, make decisions, and produce useful results without constant human supervision.

+### General Description:
+An AI agent typically has:
+- A defined goal: The specific task it is designed to complete.
+- Tools or resources: Systems it interacts with, like APIs, databases, or search engines.
+- A decision-making process: Often powered by AI models, enabling the agent to adapt to varying situations.

+Example:
+Imagine you want to bake a cake but don't know how to get started.
+An AI agent designed for this task could:
+- Search for recipes online: Gather information from cooking websites.
+- Create a shopping list: Identify ingredients needed and suggest nearby stores to buy them.
+- Guide the baking process: Provide step-by-step instructions as you prepare the cake.
+The AI agent simplifies the process, saves you time just like a virtual assistant helping with a real-life goal.

 This repository demonstrates how to use AI agents to create a comprehensive and personalized travel plan, including flight options, accommodations, activities, and itineraries.
 By leveraging LangChain, CrewAI and Streamlit for front end, you can simplify travel planning in a dynamic and interactive way.
 In this repo, I used CrewAI as the primary framework because it enables the integration of tools with virtually any open-source LLM.

 To learn more about CrewAI Agents, please visit [CrewAI](https://docs.crewai.com/introduction).